Diagnosing Alzheimer’s Disease

 Physical and Neurological Tests

-Though Alzheimer’s is a brain disease, it’s also important to carry out physical and neurological tests to help rule out other potential conditions and analyze any physical symptoms that could impact an individual’s quality of life.
+Though Alzheimer’s is a brain disease, it’s also essential to carry out physical and neurological tests to help rule out other potential conditions and analyze any physical symptoms that could impact an individual’s quality of life.

 During a physical and neurological examination for an Alzheimer’s diagnosis, the PCP will usually consider factors like: